 Being involved in Cadets encourages service, leadership, teamwork and outdoor skills.
 Students learn to be confident, self-sufficient and to 'have a go' in mentally and physically challenging activities.

 - Friday training - Training takes places every Friday afternoon during term time.
 Cadets learn core skills in preparation for field exercises and ceremonial occasions.

 - Annual Field Exercise – The annual camp runs for eight days in the bush, designed to consolidate skills and training, and encourage teamwork in a physically and mentally challenging environment.

 - Promotion courses - Trains all participants in the essentials of leadership, management and risk assessment.

 - Ceremonial Parades - Two ceremonial parades to commemorate the Anzacs and the 'Old Guard'.

 - CAS Drill Competition – Cadets compete annually for the prestigious title of ‘CAS Drill Champions’

 - CAS Military Skills Competition – Cadets compete in a variety of different skills including signals, navigation, first aid and field craft.

-In 2014, a group of current and former Ravenswood Cadets trekked the Kokoda Trail in Papua New Guinea, to commemorate the 2011 inauguration of Ravenswood into the Knox Grammar Cadet Unit.
-The Cadets, and some of their parents, walked the 96 kilometres from Kokoda to Owers’ Corner, tracing the path followed by the Australian troops in the 1942 Kokoda campaign.
+Biennially, a group of current and former Ravenswood Cadets trek the Kokoda Trail in Papua New Guinea.
+The Cadets, and some of their parents, walk the 96 kilometres from Kokoda to Owers’ Corner, tracing the path followed by the Australian troops in the 1942 Kokoda campaign.